bchandhu/Technical_Interview-Interns-/AlphaBetaDeltaGame/README.md

 You are tasked with implementing a function for a simple "Divisibility Game."
 The goal is to output specific words for numbers based on their divisibility, following the rules below:

 1. Print `"Gamma"` for numbers divisible by both 3 and 5.
-2. Print `"Alpha"` for numbers divisible by 3 but not 5.
+2. Print `"Alpha"` for numbers divisible by 3.
-3. Print `"Beta"` for numbers divisible by 5 but not 3.
+3. Print `"Beta"` for numbers divisible by 5.
 4. Print `"Delta"` for numbers divisible by 7.
 5. Print the number itself if it doesn't satisfy any of the above conditions.